anthonyborriello/weather-util-web/README.md

 # weather-metar
-A simple web result for the linux app weather-util
+A simple web result page for the linux app weather-util.

 First Install the App weather-util from your Linux distro repository